Updated: 3 days ago

 Since these jobs are unpaid, most contests will take on anyone as long as they can provide at least one solid coverage sample.

-While some of the larger contests have you submit directly through their site, the majority of festivals use platforms like FILMFREEWAY and COVERFLY (especially since Withoutabox is no longer in service).
+While some of the larger contests have you submit directly through their site, most festivals use platforms like FILMFREEWAY and COVERFLY (especially since Withoutabox is no longer in service).

 FilmFreeway is the most popular (and user-friendly) among writers and filmmakers.
 So I will be referring to their platform through this series.